-- 1. All social media sites in use should be checked and updated on a regular basis and ensure that the security settings are in place. - 2.
-Unless quorate dispensation is agreed for a particular purpose (such as emergent events) no one publically visible media channel (for examples social media shall be used in excess of ten (10) times in any one day.
-This limit is intended to prevent the communications from the Council from losing their impact and effect in community engagement. - 3.
-When participating in any online communication; - a.
-Be responsible and respectful; be direct, informative, brief and transparent. - b.
-Always disclose your identity and affiliation to the Parish Council.
-Never make false or misleading statements. - c.
-Parish Councillors should not present themselves in a way that might cause embarrassment.
-All Parish Councillors need to be mindful of the information they post on sites and make sure personal opinions are not published as being that of the Council or bring the Council into disrepute or is contrary to the Council's Code of Conduct or any other Policies. - d.
-Keep the tone of your comments respectful and informative, never condescending or "loud".
-Use sentence case format, not capital letters, or write in red to emphasise points. - e.
-Refrain from posting controversial or potentially inflammatory remarks.
-Language that may be deemed as offensive relating in particular to race, sexuality, disability, gender, age or religion or beliefs should not be published on any social media site. - f.
-Avoid personal attacks, online fights and hostile communications. - g.
-Never use an individual's name unless you have written permission to do so. - h.
-Permission to publish photographs or videos on social media sites should be sought from the person or organisations in the video or photograph before being uploaded. - 4.
-Respect the privacy of other Councillors and residents. - 5.
-Do not post and information or conduct any online activity that may violate laws or regulations. - 6.
-Residents and councillors should note that not all communications require a response: - a.
-There will not be an immediate response to communications as they may be discussed by the Parish Council and all responses will be agreed by the Parish Council. - b.
-The Parish Clerk and the moderators will be responsible for all final published responses. - c.
-If a matter needs further consideration it may be raised at either the open forum or as a full agenda item for consideration by a quorum of Councillors.
-Again the poster shall be informed via the page or direct message that this is the case. - d.
-If the moderator feels unable to answer a post for example of a contentious nature this shall be referred to the Parish Clerk.
-The poster will be informed by way of response to this fact and also be invited to correspond with the Parish Clerk directly. - e.
-Some communication from residents and other third parties may be required to be discussed at a Parish Council meeting.
+All social media sites in use should be checked and updated on a regular basis and ensure that security settings are in place.

+When participating in any online communication;

+- Be responsible and respectful; be direct, informative, brief and transparent. - Always disclose your identity and affiliation to the Parish Council.
+Never make false or misleading statements. - Parish Councillors should not present themselves in a way that might cause embarrassment.
+All Parish Councillors need to be mindful of the information they post on sites and make sure personal opinions are not published as being that of the Council or bring the Council into disrepute or is contrary to the Council's Code of Conduct or any other Policies. - Keep the tone of your comments respectful and informative, never condescending or "loud".
+Use sentence case format, not capital letters, or write in red to emphasise points. - Refrain from posting controversial or potentially inflammatory remarks.
+Language that may be deemed as offensive relating in particular to race, sexuality, disability, gender, age or religion or beliefs should not be published on any social media site. - Avoid personal attacks, online fights and hostile communications. - Never use an individual's name unless you have written permission to do so.

+- Permission to publish photographs or videos on social media sites should be sought from the person or organisations in the video or photograph before being uploaded. - Respect the privacy of other Councillors and residents. - Do not post any information or conduct any online activity that may violate laws or regulations, see below libel and copyright.

+Residents and councillors should note that not all communications require a response:

+- There will not be an immediate response to communications as they may be discussed by the Parish Council and all responses will be agreed by the Parish Council. - The Parish Clerk and the moderators will be responsible for all final published responses. - If a matter needs further consideration it may be raised at either the open forum or as a full agenda item for consideration by a quorum of Councillors.
+The poster shall be informed via the page or direct message that this is the case. - If the moderator feels unable to answer a post for example of a contentious nature this shall be referred to the Parish Clerk.
+The poster will be informed by way of response to this fact and also be invited to correspond with the Parish Clerk directly. - Some communication from residents and other third parties may be required to be discussed at a Parish Council meeting.
 When this is necessary the item will be placed on the next available agenda.
 Any response will then be included in the minutes of the meeting.

-- 7. The nominated moderator or moderators shall remove any negative posts which may contain personal and inflammatory remarks, libellous or defamatory information without further comment or notification.
+The nominated moderator or moderators shall remove any negative posts which may contain personal and inflammatory remarks, libelist or defamatory information without further comment or notification.

-- a.
-Spell and grammar check everything

-- b.
-Correct any errors promptly
+- Spell and grammar check everything - Correct any errors promptly

-- 8. Councillors or parishioners who have any concerns regarding content placed on social media sites should report them to the Clerk to the Council.
+Councillors or parishioners who have any concerns regarding content placed on social media sites should report them to the Clerk to the Council.
 Misuse of such sites in a manner that is contrary to this and other policies could result in action being taken.

-- 9. The policy will be reviewed annually.